 Figure 2.
 Normal-Tangential Coordinates Example in Vehicle’s Center of Mass.

 The net acceleration acting on the vehicle at an instant in time is described by the time variance of the path.
-These limits are related to the acceleration a vehicle goes under circular motion, which is denoted as:
+These limits are related to the acceleration of a vehicle under circular motion, which is denoted as:

 a=v T+κv2 N